vecerkovakaterina/vecerkovakaterina/README.md

 ### 🚀 Currently learning

+- **Long-read transcriptomics**
 - **Single-Cell Analysis**
 - **Spatial Transcriptomics**

 ### 👩‍🔬 Day Job

-I work at the Bioinformatics Core Facility of the Institute of Molecular Genetics, where I do bioinformatic analysis as a service for other research groups.
+I work at the Sequencing and Bioinformatics Core Facility of the Institute of Molecular Genetics, where I do bioinformatic analysis as a service for other research groups.
 What I love about my job is that I encouter various biological experiments, I get to use so many different tools for the analysis and I'm learning a lot 🧙‍♀️.

 ### 🎓 PhD Pursuits